hazelcast/hazelcast/docs/design/template.md

 - Are there new error messages introduced?
 Can you provide examples?
 - Are there new deprecation warnings?
 Can you provide examples?
 - How are clusters affected that were created before this change?
 Are there migrations to consider?

+#### Client Related Changes
+Please identify if any client code change is required.
+If so, please provide a list of client code changes.
+The changes may include API changes, serialization changes or other client related code changes.

+Please notify the APIs team if any change is documented in this section.
+The changes may need to be handled for non-Java clients as well.

 ### Technical Design